mtshiba/ruast/README.md

 By enabling a feature `tokenize`, you can convert `ruast` ASTs to `proc_macro2::TokenStream`.

-You can build ASTs systematically without using `syn` or `quote` black-boxed macros.
+You can build ASTs systematically without using `syn` or `quote` macros.

 ```rust
 use ruast::*;